 In that role, he helped achieve significant organizing victories, including Air Tran Airways and United Airlines.
 In 2012, he was appointed first as a Grand Lodge Special Representative for the Transportation Department and later as a Grand Lodge Representative.
 Most recently, in 2021, he became Transportation Coordinator.

 Fraser said that although he encountered obstacles along the way, older leaders realized that he was willing to learn, so most welcomed him.

 “I took advantage and volunteered to participate in union activities every chance I got,” said Fraser.

 He was mentored by the late IAM Grand Lodge Representative Rene Cicero, who took Fraser under her wings and always encouraged him.

 Fraser recalls Cicero telling him, “Eddie, you fit the mold, and one day you will make this union proud.”

 Fraser was encouraged by seeing other Black IAM leaders, like now retired General Secretary-Treasurer Robert Roach Jr., and General Vice President Diane Babineaux.

 These experiences have made Fraser the union activist he is today.

-“Edison Fraser lets nothing stand in his way,” said Richard Johnsen, IAM Chief of Staff to the International President.
+“Edison Fraser lets nothing stand in his way,” said Richie Johnsen, IAM Chief of Staff to the International President.
 “His work ethic and dedication to this union is second to none.
 I feel so fortunate and proud to have him as one of our leaders in Transportation.
 There is no doubt that he is paving the road for future leaders of the IAM.”